NYC Parks: Natural Resources Landscape Architect

 • Prepare construction documents and monitor construction of these features.

-• Provide drawings and other materials to Permits Coordinator.
+• Provide drawings and other materials to the Permits Coordinator.
 Ensure that all required permits are obtained.

 • Review interagency and interdivisional projects and designs with impacts on natural resources.